SNICScienceCloud/technical-training/orchestration/README.md

 1. Distribution: Ubuntu, Release: trusty, Architecture: amd64
 2. Distribution: Ubuntu, Release: trusty, Architecture: i386

-Questions:
+### Questions:

-1. What category of virtualization Containers fall?
+1. In what category of virtualization does containers fall?
-2. What are the other know variants of LXC?
-3. What makes LXC superior than the other container technologies?
+2. How does LXC compate to other popular container technologies such as Docker?

+## Where to go from here?
+Why not check out how to [use Heat to deploy a Kubernetes cluster in SSC](https://github.com/SNICScienceCloud/catalystcloud-orchestration/tree/config-for-ssc/hot/ubuntu-14.04/kubernetes)?